harriott/vimfiles/keystrokes.md

 # buffers
     'J      " bring up file marked with J (as saved in viminfo) into buffer :bd!(n) " buffer delete
+    :bro w  " your system's Save As dialogue
     :ls     " buffer list
     :marks  " list all the current marks
     :unh    " unhides all buffers (into windows)